Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: System Model

 \subsection{Load Balancing Process}

-In the case of a UE in group 3, if a connection request is successful and there are no resources available in cell 1, we assume that the radio network controller performs load balancing by transferring the call from cell 1 to cell 2.
+In the case of a UE in group 3, if a connection request is successful and there are no resources available in cell 1, we assume that the radio network controller performs load balancing by transferring the call from cell 1 to cell 2\footnote{The network controller maximizes the utilization of resources per single cell to minimize the degradation of performance metrics for its neighboring cells caused by load balancing.
+As users in group 3 are registered to cell 1 (which is their primary cell), see Section~\ref{sec:node_placement}, and users in group 2 are initially registered to cell 2, load balancing for group 3 users takes place only when all resources in cell 1 are occupied.
+In the opposite case (when users from group 3 will randomly select a cell for every new connection), the probability of blocking for users in group 2 can potentially increase, causing unnecessary disruption to their quality of service.}.
 To avoid overloading cell 2 and protecting UEs that are already registered to it, UEs in group 3 can access a maximum of $K$ channels from cell 2, where $0 \le K \le M_2$.
 UEs in group 3 have access to an additional $K$ shared channels, therefore they have access to a total of $M_1+K$ channels.

 Using the nomenclature of~\cite[Sec.
 2 and 3]{tonguz_ieeetmc_2008} this load balancing scheme belongs to a class of direct load balancing schemes.
 It is closest in operation to direct retry~\cite{eklundh_ieeetc_1986}.
 Since we allow at most $K$ available channels to offload traffic from cell 1 to cell 2 (as in simple borrowing scheme~\cite[Sec.
 2]{tonguz_ieeetmc_2008}) we denote our scheme as \emph{direct retry with truncated offloading channel resource pool} (abbreviated as DR$_K$).
 With $K=M_2$ our scheme reduces to classical direct retry, while for $K=0$ it reduces to a system in which no load balancing takes place.